raducupop/contactshistory/README.md

 # contactshistory
 Find people in your address book based on where and when you meet them.

-You cand filter your contacts:
+You can filter your contacts:
 - recent added contacts
 - contacts added today, this week, month
 - contacts added in a specific date